 In the Netherlands, a specialist team is responsible for the enforcement of export controls and sanctions.
 This team, known as the POSS (Precursoren, strategische goederen en sancties-Precursors, Strategic Goods and Sanctions), works under the customs administration.
 The POSS monitors and enforces exporters' compliance and can also conduct (criminal) investigations.
 To perform its tasks, the team has (a) the power to demand extensive information from any entity (manufacturers, traders, brokers etc.) that deals with the export of dual-use goods and military goods; and (b) the right to access company premises.
 In complex cases, the FIOD (Fiscale inlichtingen- en opsporingsdienst-Fiscal Information and Investigation Service)-which is responsible for investigations into economic, fiscal and financial fraud-could act as the lead unit for cases of export control violations, with technical expertise provided by the POSS.
-The Netherlands Public Prosecutions Service has a functional office for serious fraud, environmental crime and asset confiscation (Functioneel Parket).
-This office also supervises criminal investigations on dual-use and arms trade controls carried out by the POSS and the FIOD.
-The specialist prosecutor, together with assistant prosecutors, closely cooperates with the POSS and the FIOD, which has resulted in several successful prosecutions and the active involvement of the prosecution service in the enforcement of export controls and sanctions regulations.
+The Netherlands Public Prosecutions Service has a functional office for serious fraud, environmental crime and asset confiscation (Functioneel Parket).a This office also supervises criminal investigations on dualuse and arms trade controls carried out by the POSS and the FIOD.
+The specialist prosecutor, together with assistant prosecutions and the active involvement of the prosecution service in the enforcement of export controls and sanctions. b b B&A Law, 'Dutch transporting company fined EUR 50,000 for transiting military items to Russia', WorldECR, no. 65 (Dec.
+2015), p.
+10; and Leenman K. and Leenman, D., 'Key challenges and response in enforcement and detection of export control', Technical Background Paper, Apr.
+2019.

-$^{a}\ \text{Netherlands Public Prosecution Service, 'Netherlands Public Prosecution Service at a glance', Feb\ 2018.}$
+$^a$ Netherlands Public Prosecution Service, 'Netherlands Public Prosecution Service at a glance', Feb 2018.